Mini-ghost/vorms/docs/api/use-field.md

 # useField

-`useField()` is a custom Vue composition api that will return specific field value, meta (state) and attributes, you can also add validation for that field.
+`useField(name: MaybeRef<string>, options?: UseFieldOptions<Value>)` is a custom Vue composition api that will return the value, meta (state) and attributes of a specific field, you can also add validation to it.

 ## Usage